The Heart and the Vision

 The Grants and Blockers grew up on the Eastside of Temple on 20th Street.
 There is so much history of the family in the Crestview area and it brought back memories of visiting in her younger years.
 I fell in love with Temple and proud to call it home.

-Seeing a lack of revitalization of housing and economic development on the East side of Temple, Zoe recognized the need for building restorations, morale, beautification of neighborhoods, and empowerment for the residents was needed.
-This sparked a heart’s desire for her to do more for the community.
+Seeing a lack of revitalization of housing and economic development on the East side of Temple, Zoe recognized the need for building restorations, morale, beautification of neighborhoods, and empowerment for the residents.
+This sparked her heart’s desire for her to do more for the community.
 The founding of Zoё’s Wings Foundation, Incorporated came into fruition from that desire.

 Ms. Grant’s work on the Stapleton Redevelopment of the old Denver International Airport as well as her work on the Lowry Redevelopment of the Lowry Air Force Base which became a

-After many visits and telling the family “I’m coming to Texas” she had her eye on the property across from Wayman Manor at least four years prior to moving here.
+After many visits and telling the family “I’m coming to Texas” she had her eye on the property across from Wayman Manor (Currently Renata Square) at least four years prior to moving here.
 Once Zoe settled the purchases of the land began.
 Super excited of hearing the news of Steel Properties’ potential purchase of Wayman Manor to improve the deteriorating building the heart began to pump a little faster.
 Is this really happening?
 Ahhh, yes!

 Transportation also is a concern for the area and Zoe’s hope that more rooftops will bring grocery stores, restaurants, and entertainment to the area for closer proximity for walking or shorter driving distances and employment for the community.